mlintern/gg-iac/Questions.md

 # Questions

+## General IaC

+- Can you tell me about mutability in IaC?
+    - How does that relate to Ansible and Terraform?

 ## General Ansible

+- Can you tell me what roles are and when they make sense to use?
 - Can you walk me through the server.yml file?
-- Can you tell me what roles are and when they make sense to use?

 ### profile.yml